 Never properly titled, “12-Bar Original” made an appearance on The Beatles’ Anthology 2 in 1996, but it was severely edited down to under 3 minutes due to time constraints.

-10. The original stereo mix is MENTAL
+10. The original stereo mix is BONKERS

 The original ’65 stereo mix is absolutely insane, wide panned with all sound either far left or far right and no middle picture.